 RebuildIndy receives many requests for infrastructure improvements.
 The following are the tools used to determine which projects are selected.

-3. Councillor Input: DPW has a tradition of requesting lists from sitting councillors each year as to which projects he or she would like to see done in that council district.
+3. COUNCILLOR INPUT: DPW has a tradition of requesting lists from sitting councillors each year as to which projects they would like to see done in that council district.
 Councillors are sometimes able to choose one project over another in that district.
-The DPW director has also spent time touring various council districts with each councillor as available.
+The DPW Director has also spent time touring various council districts with each councillor as available.
 This helps to ensure that the agency and the councillor are on the same page with requests and priorities.